mato/opam-rumprun/README.md

 1. _ocaml-rumprun_, an OCaml 4.02 cross compiler for the
    [rumprun](http://repo.rumpkernel.org/rumprun) unikernel stack.
-2. _mirage_ packages which support rumprun as a target.
+2. _mirage_, a Mirage OS 2.5.0 package which supports rumprun as a target.
+3. ~25 and counting packages with their build systems fixed to support cross-compliation.
+These packages are required by Mirage OS, but can of course be used to build standalone OCaml applications running on top of rumprun.

 *Experimental work in progress*, may eat your data or at least wreak havoc with your OPAM instrallation!
 Using a separate OPAM switch is recommended.